Tobi-r9/Minimum-Excess-Work_Guidance/README.md

 ## Path Guidance

-In the folder `path guidance`, you can find supplementary results comparing guidance with and without MEW regularization.
+In the folder `Path Guidance`, you can find supplementary results comparing guidance with and without MEW regularization.

 #### `Path Guidance/toy example-MEW effect.png`
 This plot compares both path guidance and loss guidance with and without MEW regularization.
 It clearly shows that regularization is essential to prevent the collapse of sampled points.